Unity Catalog GA release note

 A schema can have up to 10,000 tables.

-For full Unity Catalog quotas, see Resource quotas for Unity Catalog.
+For current Unity Catalog quotas, see Resource quotas.

 All managed Unity Catalog tables store data with Delta Lake